sammuelyee/docs/cartodb-editor.md

 Data view allows you to inspect, filter, and query your data and see the results in a spread sheet format.
 The pull out pane on the right of the screen allows you to write SQL queries, apply basic filters, merge two uploaded tables, and add rows and columns.

-#### Visualization
+#### Map view

-The Visualization view allows you to inspect your data as a layer over a base map.
+The Map view allows you to inspect your data as a layer over a base map.
 You may apply SQL queries or filters on the view, style the data's symbology using our wizards or by writing your own CartoCSS, and create infowindows.

-Even though in the Visualization view you may style and filter your data **but** this view is not the same as a shareable visualization.
+Even though in the Map view you may style and filter your data **but** this view is not the same as a shareable visualization.
 In order to create a visualization, click "Visualize" in the top right corner.
 Keep on reading to learn what you may do from there!

 ## Visualizations